 Causes of Periodontal Disease

 Gum disease is typically caused by an accumulation of plaque, tartar, and bacteria along the gumline and within the gingival pockets surrounding the roots of the teeth.
 The gums that support the teeth are comprised of four different layers.
 Gingivitis is an early stage of gum disease that occurs when the outermost layer, called gingival tissue, becomes infected by bacteria.
 As each subsequent layer of tissue becomes infected, the disease advances, causing increasingly more complicated dental issues and health dangers.
-Proper daily dental hygiene, along with regular oral exams and dental cleanings, can help prevent gum disease by keeping the teeth free of plaque and tartar.
+Proper daily dental hygiene, along with regular oral exams and teeth cleanings, can help prevent gum disease by keeping the teeth free of plaque and tartar.
 If problems do develop, attending your scheduled exams will give Dr. Keckley the opportunity to provide prompt, effective periodontal treatment.

 Periodontal Treatment Options